 - If you need a new job, contact local employment support agencies.

-- Find out if your route to work is damaged or closed.
+- Find out if your route to work is damaged or closed because of the disaster or emergency event.
 If you can, commute with co-workers.
 Otherwise contact friends, emergency information lines, and community support services to find a ride to work.

 - If you own a business consider developing a plan of action.
-Find and check all business, legal, and insurance papers.
+Find and check all of your business, legal, and insurance papers.
 This will help you know your rights and responsibilities.
 Make a list of the things you need to reopen your business.
-Look for possible relocation sites for your business.
-Make signs to post around the community to let customers know if and where you will reopen.
-Connect with your staff and exchange any new personal contact information.
+Look for possible relocation sites for your business, if necessary.
+Make signs to post around the community to let customers know if, when, and where you will reopen.
+Connect with your staff and share any new personal contact information.

 Finances